iviviano/Algorithms/Grading/HW5.md

 - When testing `parse`, in addition to looking at the fields of the constructed parse tree, you should ensure that its structure is what you expect (ie that `(parse 5)` returns `(lit-exp 5)`).
 This will be helpful when the parse tree gets more complicated in the upcoming assignments.

 Interpreting notes:
 - Your evaluation of variables is not correct.
 Think about how the expression `(let ([x 5]) x)` is evaluated in racket.
-We extend the current environment by
+We extend the current environment by binding `x` to `5`.
+To evaluate the body, we see that it is a variable, so we look up its value in the extended environment and

 ```
 Part 1:         /10